-Gambling in moderation can be fun; but it can also be addictive and can cause harm.
-For some, gambling can spiral out of control.
-Here we aim to give you the resources you need to recognize problem behavior, whether it is for yourself or a loved one.
+Gambling in moderation can be fun, but it can also be addictive and can cause harm.
+For some, gambling can spiral out of control, which can cause irrevocable harm to themselves and their loved ones.

 There are tons of resources out there to help you combat gambling addictions, but it can be hard to know if you even fall into that category.
 Do I even need help?